-(c)(1) Commuter rail cars shall comply with §§1192.93(d) and 1192.109 for level boarding wherever structurally and operationally practicable.
+(b)(1) If physically and operationally practicable, intercity rail cars shall comply with 192.113(d) for level boarding.

-Where structurally and operationally practicable, commuter rail cars are to be coordinated with boarding platforms as specified in section 1192.93(d) to provide level boarding and are to be equipped with between-car barriers according to section 1192.103.
 This provision recognizes that level boarding is the best means of providing accessibility and benefits all passengers.
-It is operationally superior to deploying boarding devices such as lifts, ramps, or bridge plates and can significantly reduce station dwell times required for passenger boarding and alighting.
-The term "level-boarding," as used by these guidelines, means direct access between the platform and any car of the train without any change in level such as in rapid rail systems.
-For commuter rail, this would in most cases involve access from a high level platform.
+It is operationally superior to deploying boarding devices such as lifts, ramps, or bridge plates and can significantly reduce station dw ell times required for passenger boarding and alighting.
+The term "level-boarding," as used by these guidelines, means direct access between the platform and any car of the train without any change in level.
+For intercity rail, this would in most cases involve access from a high level platform.
 Boarding devices, such as lifts, ramps, or bridge plates, are not included in this term.
-For level boarding, full length high platforms are recommended over mini-high platforms because mini-high platforms can accommodate only a limited number of passengers and may restrict normal passenger flow.
-Also, mini-high platforms provide a smaller area to which car entrances must be aligned and, in some cases, may require double-stopping of the train, especially when there are more wheelchair or mobility aid users than can be accommodated on a single car.
+For level boarding, full length high platforms are recommended over mini-high platforms, which can only accommodate a limited number of passengers and may restrict normal passenger flow.
+Also, mini-high platforms provide a smaller area where car entrances must be aligned and, in some cases, may require double-stopping of the train, especially when there are more wheelchair or mobility aid users than can be accommodated on a single car.

 This requirement applies only where it is "structurally and operationally feasible" to provide level boarding.
 The feasibility of level boarding depends primarily on the boarding platforms of the system.
 It is recognized that level boarding is most feasible in new systems where station platforms can be built so as to be level with the floor height of cars.
-The requirements for transit facilities in subpart C of the DOT rule do require that new and key stations have platforms so that level boarding can be provided unless, again, it is not "operationally or structurally feasible" to do so.
-In the case of new and key stations, the question of feasibility will depend primarily on whether high platforms can be provided.
-In the case of existing systems, it would not be considered feasible to provide level-boarding at stations with low-level platforms.
-Level boarding may not be practicable along track also shared by freight lines since greater platform setbacks are often required.
-This would be an example of what is meant by "operationally" infeasible.
+The requirements for transit facilities in subpart C of the DOT rule require that intercity rail stations have platforms so that level boarding can be provided unless, again, it is not "operationally or structurally feasible" to do so.
+In the case of new stations, the question of feasibility will depend primarily on whether high platforms can be provided.
+In the case of existing stations, it would not be considered "structurally" feasible to provide level-boarding at stations with lowlevel platforms.
+Level boarding may not be "operationally" feasible along track which is also shared by freight lines since greater platform setbacks are often required.